 Overview

-Eric M. Fraser specializes in appeals.
-He has argued over two dozen major appeals, with an 85% success rate.
-Eric is known for his work on high-profile and precedent-setting cases, often leading groundbreaking appeals with state and national significance.
-He has a particular focus on constitutional cases and major legal issues.
+Eric M. Fraser specializes in appeals and is co-chair of the firm’s appellate practice.
+He is known for his work on high-profile and precedent-setting cases, often leading groundbreaking appeals with state and national significance.
+He has a particular focus on constitutional law, major legal issues, and complex commercial appeals.
+He regularly appears before the Arizona Supreme Court, the Ninth Circuit, and the Arizona Court of Appeals.

-For example, Eric argued a nationally prominent appeal about Christian wedding vendors who challenged a law prohibiting sexual orientation-based discrimination.
+Eric has argued dozens of major appeals, including a nationally prominent appeal about Christian wedding vendors who challenged a law prohibiting sexual orientation-based discrimination.
+He handled a series of five appellate arguments defending Prop.
+211, which stopped dark money in Arizona elections.
 He argued a groundbreaking appeal about rights to fertilized human embryos upon divorce.
-He argued a series of four appellate arguments in challenges to a major pension plan’s practices, winning each time.
+He won four consecutive appellate arguments in challenges to a major pension plan’s practices.
+He was lead appellate counsel for the largest medical malpractice verdict in Arizona history.

-Eric also handles patent, copyright and trademark litigation.
-He has represented four of the five largest technology companies in the world in intellectual property cases.
-He is a registered patent attorney with a degree in Physics.
+Eric also handles patent, copyright and trademark litigation and is co-chair of the firm’s intellectual property practice.
+He has represented four of the five largest technology companies in the world in IP cases.
+He is a registered patent attorney with a degree in Physics and served as the Chair of the State Bar’s Intellectual Property Section, as well as the Antitrust Section.

 Representative Matters